How to Add Desktop Icons in Ubuntu Linux

 Go to your Home directory and open the Desktop folder.

-Right-click in the folder and select Paste, or press Ctrl+V.
+Right-click in the folder and select Paste, or press CTRL + V.

 Allow Launching

-Your icon is now ready to use.
+The icon is now ready to use.

 Conclusion